jacquuouille/airbnb_dbt_project/README.md

 ### 📈 5.
 Building the BI tool with Evidence
 > Evidence is an open source framework for building data products with SQL - things like reports, decision-support tools, and embedded dashboards.
 It's a code-driven alternative to drag-and-drop BI tools.

-I chose Evidence because it **combines the flexibility of a code-first analytics platform with the usability of a modern, intuitive user interface**.
+I chose Evidence because it **combines the flexibility of a code-first analytics platform with the usability of a modern and intuitive user interface**:
 - On the backend, Evidence integrates with my dbt project and BigQuery environment. **Updates can be implemented and deployed quickly while remaining aligned with the underlying data models**.
 - On the frontend, Evidence **offers a clean and engaging user experience that goes beyond traditional drag-and-drop dashboards**.
 This approach makes insights more accessible, encourages exploration, and helps foster a stronger data-driven culture among users.